WindowsAzure-TrainingKit/HOL-IntroSQLDatabase/HOL.md

 <a name="Ex4Task3" />
 #### Task 3 - Connecting to SQL Database Using ODBC ####
-In this task, you will create a class that inherits from the **SQLAzureConnectionDemo** class and implement the methods for connecting to SQL Database using ODBC.
+In this task, you will create a class that inherits from the **SQLDatabaseConnectionDemo** class and implement the methods for connecting to SQL Database using ODBC.

 1. Add a new class to the project named **OdbcConnectionDemo**.
 To do this, right-click the **ConnectDemoApp** project in **Solution Explorer** and select **Add** | **Class**.
 In the **Add New Item** dialog, make sure that you select the **Class** template and set the name to **OdbcConnectionDemo.cs**.